jamband/experinica/README.md

 # Experinica

 Experinica is my private playground for [React Location](https://react-location.tanstack.com/).

-This repository is the client-side rendering (CSR) version of [jamband/tapes](https://github.com/jamband/tapes).
+This repository is the client-side rendering (CSR) edition of [jamband/tapes](https://github.com/jamband/tapes).

 ## Tools